ocademy-ai/machine-learning/open-machine-learning-jupyter-book/ml-fundamentals/SVM.md

 A linear discriminative classifier would attempt to draw a straight line separating the two sets of data, and thereby create a model for classification.
-For two dimensional data like that shown here, this is a task we could do by hand.
+For two-dimensional data like that shown here, this is a task we could do by hand.
 But immediately we see a problem: there is more than one possible dividing line that can